 Figure 9-XXX—EPCS Control field format

 The value of the EPCS Service Type subfield indicates a type of the service for which an EPCS priority access is established.
-The value of EPCS Service Type subfield is set by a higher layer function and is conveyed by an SME using the EPCS priority access MLME primitives define in 6.3.131.
+The value of the EPCS Service Type subfield is set by a higher layer function and is conveyed by an SME using the EPCS priority access MLME primitives define in 6.3.131.
 The mapping of a one or more services to a service type is beyond the scope of this standard.

 The service type is set to a value between 1 and 31.
 A value of 0 indicates that the EPCS priority access service is applicable for all services.